 A certain quantity of oil was brought.
 The oil was to be filled into casks by the seller and then taken away by the buyer.
-Some casks were filled in the presence of buyer but, before the remained could be filled, a fire broke out and the entire quantity of oil has destroyed, Held, the buyer must bear the loss of the oil which was put into the casks (i.e., put in deliverable state) and. the seller must bear the loss of the remainder (Rugg v.
-Minett (1809) 11 East ~ 10).
+Some casks were filled in the presence of buyer but, before the remained could be filled, a fire broke out and the entire quantity of oil has destroyed, Held, the buyer must bear

-(c) Where there is a sale of specific goods. in a deliverable state, but the seller is bound to weigh, measure, test or do something with reference to the goods for the purpose of ascertaining the -price, the property to the goods for the purpose of ascertaining the price, does not pass until that thing is done and the buyer has notice of it.
-(Section 22)

-(d) When goods are delivered to the buyer on approval or "on sale.of return", the property therein passes to the buyer:
+- (c) Where there is a sale of specific goods. in a deliverable state, but the seller is bound to weigh, measure, test or do something with reference to the goods for the purpose of ascertaining the -price, the property to the goods for the purpose of ascertaining the price, does not pass until that thing is done and the buyer has notice of it.
+(Section 22) - (d) When goods are delivered to the buyer on approval or "on sale of return", the property therein passes to the buyer: - (i) when he signified his approval or acceptance to the seller, or does any other act adopting the transaction; - (ii) if he retains the goods, without giving notice of rejection, beyond the time fixed for the return of goods, or if no time is fixed, beyond a reasonable time.